Two-photon absorption in silicon using real density matrix approach: Theory

-The solutions obtained in the two regimes of discrete and continuous states are smoothly connected with the use of hyperbolic tangent function.
-Using the above formula, we have calculated the 2PA coefficient $\alpha_2(\omega,\omega_b)$ as a function of the energies $\hbar\omega_a+\hbar\omega_b$.
-The band parameters used in the calculations are listed in Tables \ref{Sidata} - \ref{Sidata3}. \begin{small}
+The solutions obtained in the two regimes of discrete and continuous states are smoothly connected via the use of hyperbolic tangent functions.
+Using the above formula, we have calculated the 2PA coefficient $\alpha_2(\omega_a,\omega_b)$ as a function of the energies $\hbar\omega_a+\hbar\omega_b$.
+The band parameters used in the calculations are listed in Tables \ref{Sidata1} - \ref{Sidata3}.